loginom/loginom-help-en-omegat/data/processors/datamining/association-rules.md

 * ![ ](./../../images/icons/app/node/ports/inputs-optional/table_inactive.svg) — **Input data source** (data table).
 Optional.<br>
    The port waits for the data set with identifier columns and transaction items.
 * ![ ](./../../images/icons/app/node/ports/inputs-optional/table_inactive.svg) — **Supplementary data** (data table).
 Optional.<br>
-   It accepts supplementary transaction items that can be taken into account when calculating association rules.
+   It takes supplementary transaction items that can be taken into account when calculating association rules.

 #### Requirements to the Received Data